microsoftgraph/nodejs-connect-rest-sample/README.md

 ** *By default, the included [```Makefile```](Makefile) uses [```brew```](https://github.com/Homebrew/homebrew) to load dependencies.
 If you'd prefer to use an alternative package manager or none at all, install ```npm``` and use the alternative Linux / Windows procedure.*

+## Launch the app in your browser
+Once the application server has been started, open your favorite web browser to ```http://localhost:8080```

 ## Questions and comments

 We'd love to get your feedback about the Office 365 Node.js Connect sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/issues) section of this repository.